Logo

 We're experts in creating estate plans tailored to blended families with children from previous marriages.
 Our legal team is familiar with the most common challenges and pitfalls in estate planning for a second marriage, and we'll help you avoid them.

 When you work with our team, you get personalized advice from an experienced estate planning attorney with over two decades in the field.
-To schedule a free consultation and learn more about your estate planning options, contact us at 562-526-6941 at McKenzie Legal & Financial today!
+To schedule a consultation and learn more about your estate planning options, contact us at 562-526-6941 at McKenzie Legal & Financial today!

 Thomas McKenzie Law